brynhayder/brynhayder.github.io/index.md

 I work as a Senior Machine Learning Researcher at Samsung, focussed on privacy, federated learning and LLMs.

+I'm broadly interested in theoretical aspects of statistical machine learning, deep learning, LLMs and applications of machine learning to science.

 I was a DPhil student in machine learning at Oxford, supervised by [Varun Kanade](http://www.cs.ox.ac.uk/people/varun.kanade/myindex.html) and [Yee Whye Teh](https://www.stats.ox.ac.uk/~teh/).
-I'm broadly interested in theoretical aspects of statistical machine learning, deep learning and applications of machine learning to science.
 <!--I'm also part of the [Autonomous Intelligent Machines and Systems CDT](http://aims.robots.ox.ac.uk/).-->

 I spent August-December 2022 at [DeepMind](https://www.deepmind.com/) working on [U-Clip](https://arxiv.org/abs/2302.02971),